Stay alert: In addition to invalid emails, other types may end your campaigns

 6- Junk emails

-There are some emails that can also be harmful to your email marketing for various reasons and for this, we recommend that you seek to remove them from your bases.
+There are some emails that can also destroy your email reputation for various reasons and for this, we recommend that you seek to remove them from your bases.

 There are several emails that are just numeric sequences, such as firstname.lastname@example.org.
 Is it possible that these are emails from real users?
 Of course.
 However, they may only be secondary repositories used only to receive “uninteresting” emails.
 Therefore, the engagement will be very low or none.